ItsAmoduu/Calculator/README.md

 ## Description

-This is a simple command-line calculator developed in Python.
-It provides basic operations such as addition, subtraction, multiplication, division, and comparison between two numbers.
-The project is available both as a Python script and as a compiled executable for Windows, macOS, and Linux.
+This is a command-line calculator developed in Python that supports basic arithmetic operations and comparisons.
+It works on Windows, macOS, and Linux.
+You can use it either by running the Python script or by using the compiled executable.

 ## Features